tchaase/research-internship-2022/README.md

 [![GitHub PR](https://img.shields.io/github/issues-pr/tchaase/research-internship-2022)](https://github.com/tchaase/research-internship-2022/pulls)
 [![License](https://img.shields.io/github/license/tchaase/research-internship-2022)](https://github.com/tchaase/research-internship-2022)

-A repository for one currently unkown projects conducted as part of the MSc05 module of the [Psychology Master program](https://www.psychologie.uni-frankfurt.de/48331594/Willkommen_auf_den_Seiten_des_Instituts_f%C3%BCr_Psychologie?legacy_request=1) of the [Goethe-University Frankfurt](https://www.uni-frankfurt.de/de?), specifically the cognition major/concentration and [neurocognitive psychology lab](http://www.fiebachlab.org/).
+A repository for the application of machine learning to a memory data set.
+This is part of the MSc05 module of the [Psychology Master program](https://www.psychologie.uni-frankfurt.de/48331594/Willkommen_auf_den_Seiten_des_Instituts_f%C3%BCr_Psychologie?legacy_request=1) of [Goethe-University Frankfurt](https://www.uni-frankfurt.de/de?), specifically the cognition major/concentration which occurs within the [neurocognitive psychology lab](http://www.fiebachlab.org/).

 ## Overview

-The project currently has no specific goal - as in the goal is still being defined.
-*In progress*asdfsdf
+The goal is to apply a supervised, classification based machine learning algorithm to a memory data set.
+Speficiallly, a [data set from Wanja et al. (2021)](https://openneuro.org/datasets/ds003707/versions/1.0.0) will be used.

 ### Structure and content